 Keep in mind, advocacy is better together!
-Most advocacy visits are done with a mix of people who are new and those who have a lot of advocacy experience.
-Also, USCCB staff is available to assist if you have questions.
+Most advocacy visits are done with a variety of people, with different amounts of advocacy experience.
+USCCB staff is available to assist if you have questions.

 - You will be part of a delegation of CSMG participants from your state. - Your delegation will be guided by your state captain who will schedule meetings with your Senators and coordinate efforts to schedule meetings with Representatives. - The meetings will take place on the last day of CSMG.
-You should be prepared to dedicate time away from other distractions during your meetings.